 Latest Event Updates

 Volunteering for ECMP is a great way to get involved with your local LGBT community all while having a fun and rewarding time doing it.
 Some of the tasks of the committee members include: coordination, public relations, outreach, entertainment lineup, food, setup, breakdown, and fundraising throughout the year.
-ECMP began in 2005 and recently celebrated its 10th anniversary.
+ECMP began in 2005 and last year celebrated its 10th anniversary.

 For the very FIRST time, East Central PFLAG is organizing a unit in this parade, the biggest in the region.
 Theme: “A Decade of Pride in East Central Minnesota”.
 PFLAG is looking for volunteers to help decorate, walk, hold signs, etc. Wear your rainbow bling to show your pride.
 This is done in effort to thank the overwhelming majority of the Greater Pine City community that has welcomed Pride for 10 years.

 The parade begins Saturday, Aug.
 2, 2014 at 4 p.m.

 Despite the ominous forecast, hundreds descended on Pine City’s Voyageur Park for the 10th annual pride.
 Thanks to everyone who came out and supported Minnesota’s Small-Town Gay Pride!
 A special thanks to the scores of volunteers who help make this event possible.